 Energy Assistance Appointment Checklist

-Consumers scheduling an energy assistance appointment at their local Community Action Agency (CAA) or Energy Assistance Provider.
+Consumers can apply for energy assistance by appointment at their local Community Action Agency (CAA) or Energy Assistance Provider.
 Consumers must bring the proper documentation to complete the application process.
 This fact sheet serves as a guide for energy assistance appointments.
 Your local CAA may require different documentation, so verify what you need when scheduling the appointment.

-Ohioans applying for the Home Energy Assistance Program (HEAP), Percentage of Income Payment Plan Plus (PIPP Plus), Winter Crisis Program (WCP), or Summer Crisis Program (SCP) will need the following documents:
+Ohioans applying for the Percentage of Income Payment Plan Plus (PIPP Plus), Winter Crisis Program (WCP), Summer Crisis Program (SCP) and/or Home Energy Assistance Program (HEAP), will need the following:

-- Proof of citizenship or legal residency for all household members.
-Check with the local CAA for accepted documents.
+- Proof of citizenship, or legal residency (Qualified Alien) status for all household members.

-- Birth dates and Social Security cards for all household members.
-Legal documents showing the Social Security numbers may be accepted.
-Check with the local CAA.
+- Birth dates and Social Security numbers for all household members.

-- Most recent electric and/or natural gas bill—applicant should be the household member with the utility bills in his or her name.
+- Most recent electric and/or natural gas bill—applicant should be the household member with utility bills in his or her name (with some limited exceptions).

 - Proof of income for the previous 30 days for all members of the household 18 years and older (see below).
 For seasonal or self-employed workers, proof of income for the past 12 months may be required.

 - Supplemental Security Income (SSI)